nrfconnect/sdk-nrf/samples/matter/lock/README.rst

 * In case of Wi-Fi, this device works in the :ref:`Legacy Power Save mode <ug_nrf70_developing_powersave_dtim_unicast>`.
   This means that the device sleeps most of the time and wakes up on each Delivery Traffic Indication Message (DTIM) interval to poll for pending messages.

-The same distinction applies in the :ref:`matter_lock_sample_wifi_thread_switching` scenario, depending on the network you have switched to.
+The same distinction applies in the :ref:`matter_lock_sample_wifi_thread_switching` scenario, depending on the active transport protocol.

 Requirements
 ************